Totally flirting for your password…

 • We can make text bots that far more realistically imitate a conversation with a human.

-• We can make human quality speech from text.
-We can even imitate voices of a particular person extremely well.
+• We can make human-quality speech from text.
+We can even imitate the voice of a particular person extremely well.

 How do we currently think about security and vulnerability disclosure?